saltant-org/saltant/README.md

 ### NOTE: this project is an active work in progress

-saltant is a web app for running task instances which are distibuted (run on many machines), containerized (run within [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) containers), and mutable (change
+saltant is a web app for running task instances which are distributed (run on many machines), containerized (run within [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) containers), and mutable (change